slokadjaja/thesis/readme.md

 We aim to learn symbolic representations of time series data in an unsupervised manner using variational autoencoders (VAEs) with categorical latent variables + Gumbel-softmax reparametrization

-This project was developed using Python 3.11.9
+This project was developed using Python 3.11.9, package requirements are listed in ```requirements.txt```

 ### Experiment tracking
 MLFlow is used to log metrics, parameters and artefacts.
 To view runs in UI, run: ```mlflow server --host 127.0.0.1 --port 8080 ```.